Victoria Dockside: K11 Musea (shopping centre)

-K11 Musea (styled as K11 MUSEA) is a retail complex located in the Tsim Sha Tsui promenade front within the Victoria Dockside development, Hong Kong.
+K11 Musea (styled in all capitals) is a retail complex located in the Tsim Sha Tsui promenade front within the Victoria Dockside development, Hong Kong.
 The project is developed by the K11 Group, part of New World Development, and opened in August 2019.

 K11 Musea was conceived by the K11 Group and its founder Adrian Cheng.
 K11 Musea’s name is said to derive from “A Muse by the Sea”.
 The complex will include a public art collection and is set to be completed by 2019.
 The project aims to foment art, culture, and design in Hong Kong.

 The K11 Musea building consists of ten floors and an outdoor plaza.
 The project's design architects include James Corner (James Corner Field Operations), Forth Bagley (Kohn Pedersen Fox), and LAAB Architects.
 The outdoor plaza is a 2,000 square-feet sunken plaza modelled as an amphitheater.
 The architecture also includes 50,000 square feet of green walls.
 The developer claims certifications of the U.S. LEED (gold standard) and the Hong Kong BEAM Plus (gold standard).
 There is further claim that the development will include rainwater harvesting and that interior parts of the building will be made in part of natural limestone and wood.